Some of My Best Rappers Are Friends: Prologue

 I’ve often expressed my dismay about how the success of hip hop, as well as, its survival has been at the expense of genuine R&B. I’ll admit, at times, that I have viewed it (hip hop) like a weed in a beautiful garden that eventually chokes out all the flowers until they no longer can breathe and eventually they die.
 The garden becomes so weed ravaged that in no time, at all, no one would believe what color, what beauty, what variations of species of plants, once lived and thrived there.
 However, this mixtape is my gesture in honor of the merits of hip hop as it relates to R&B music.

-Every George Clinton and P-Funk sample ever created has, in a sense,”kept the funk alive”.
-Hip hop has been the catalyst for the careers of artist like Lauren hill, John Legend, Jill Scott, Anthony Hamilton, Janellle Monae, as well as sustained the careers of artist like Uncle Charlie Wilson.
+Every George Clinton and P-Funk sample ever created has, in a sense, ”kept the funk alive”.
+Hip hop has been the catalyst for the careers of artist like Lauren hill, John Legend, Jill Scott, Anthony Hamilton, Janelle Monae, as well as sustained the careers of artist like Uncle Charlie Wilson.

 In order for our garden to grow and thrive, we have to be willing to integrate our styles, our cultures and our knowledge musically.
 In the late 60’s and early 70’s integration was designed to give students of socio-economically disadvantaged groups the opportunity for a “better” education.
 Educators discovered that when students from every race, every economic background with a variety of exposure, of talent and skills came together and gleaned from one another these schools became breeding grounds for great successes.
 Some of the most novel ideas, greatest collaborations and partnerships came from this concept, the concept of “integration”.